home-assistant-ecosystem/iot-msg-async-encrypt/README.md

-# Send and receive encrypted messages with Home Assistant
+# Send and receive encrypted messages

 This little project is a prototype for sending and receiving messages which are protected by an asymetrical encryption.